open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_changelog.md

 ## 4.3
   * Better support for large keys
-  * Improve import of Gpg4win asc files
+  * Fix import of Gpg4win files with broken encodings

 ## 4.2